oroinc/documentation/user/concept-guides/pricing/index.rst

 1. Prioritizing the *Stock Clearance PL*, you enable only the two price tiers available in this price list.
 As other quantity tiers are not defined in the price list, they are not displayed in the storefront.

    .. image:: /user/img/concept-guides/prices/merge_by_priority_example1.png
+      :alt: View all prices per tier for the lumen headlamp provided that the Stock Clearance PL is prioritized
       :scale: 80%

 2. Change the priority dragging the *Customer A PL* up to display the prices with 15% discounts as defined by the contract with Customer A.

    .. image:: /user/img/concept-guides/prices/merge_by_priority_example2.png
+      :alt: View all prices per tier for the lumen headlamp provided that the Customer A PL is prioritized
       :scale: 80%

 **Merge Allowed**